vincekruger/flutter_whatsapp_stickers/README.md

 ## Android Configuration

-Android the following option to your `app\build.gradle` file.
+Add the following option to your `app\build.gradle` file.
 This will prevent all WebP files from being compressed.

 ```
 android {